Luray, Kansas: Education

 The community is served by Sylvan–Lucas USD 299 public school district, based in Sylvan Grove, Kansas.

 Previously, the city was served by Luray High School.
 The former school building that served as the Luray School and Luray-Lucas Elementary still stands at the corner of 4th Street and Russell County Avenue, in the northwest corner of the town.
 Lucas and Luray schools united in 1977 forming Lucas-Luray schools.
 Lucas-Luray was then united with Sylvan Unified schools in 2010 to form Sylvan-Lucas Unified.

 The Luray High School mascot was Luray Panthers.
 Lucas-Luray High School mascot was the Cougars.
 Sylvan-Lucas is the Mustangs.

 The Luray Panthers won the Kansas State High School 8-Man Football championship in 1975.

 Infrastructure

 Transportation

 K-18 runs east-west along the northern edge of the city.
 U.S. Route 281, a north-south route, approaches Luray from the west concurrently with K-18, then turns north.
 Bunker Hill-Luray Road, a paved north-south county road, enters the city from the south.

+The Union Pacific Railroad previously served the city by the way of the Plainville Branch, which was completed in 1888 as the Salina, Lincoln, and Western Railway before coming under Union Pacific ownership in 1898.
+Regular passenger service ran on the branch between Salina and Oakley until May 31, 1958.
+The line was abandoned after the Great Flood of 1993 damaged portions of the line, which the railroad deemed too costly to repair.
+The track was subsequently pulled up in 1995.